HarunaDev/Christmas-Tree/README.md

-# Christmas Tree web application
+# Christmas Tree Web Application

 ### **Description**

-A christmas tree with lights and snow animation, the tree and lightings was done with html and css animation and gsap library to help with the snow animation.
+A Christmas tree with lights and snow animation, the tree and lighting was done with HTML and CSS animation, and GSAP library to help with the snow animation.

 ### **Features**

 - Light animation
 - Snow animation

+text passed into the app

+### **How to use**

+Go to live app [here](https://myxmas.netlify.app//)

-### **Contribution Guidelines**
+### **Contribution Guide**

-Your contributions are always welcome here, as long as you follow the guide [HERE]()
+Your contributions are welcome here.
+As long as you follow the contributing guide [HERE]()

 ### **Instructions**